Superpowers are cool, right? Not always.

 - Ezekiel proves how scary the normally-unimpressive Rubber Man power is when he starts strangling Hughie from across the room.

-- More subtle than most, but the fact that Translucent is well-known to use his Invisibility to lurk in women's restrooms, gynecologists offices, and the lack is quite frightening when you think about it.
+- More subtle than most, but the fact that Translucent is well-known to use his Invisibility to lurk in women's restrooms, gynecologists offices, and the like is quite frightening when you think about it.

 - Injustice: Gods Among Us: Regime Superman, after passing through a Despair Event Horizon caused by the Joker tricking him to kill his pregnant wife Lois Lane and subsequently detonates a nuke that destroys Metropolis and kills millions - decides to kill the Joker by using his enhanced strength to graphically impale the Joker with his own bare hands.